 50% less equivalent CO2 per launch

 Total control over schedule, launch date, and orbital insertion

 Made in Canada

 "Simplicity is the ultimate sophistication", and the simplicity of our rocket design has allowed us to develop our technology at an unparalleled pace.
 Using additive manufacturing techniques we can manufacture new iterations of our RE-202 engine in days, not months.
 Our state-of-the-art rocket test facility has allowed us to run multiple rocket engine tests per day, allowing us to iterate at an incredible rate.

-Before we go to orbit, we will first attempt a series of suborbital demonstration flights starting in late 2022 and continuing through 2023.
+Before we go to orbit, we will first attempt a series of suborbital demonstration flights starting in late 2023 and continuing through 2024.
 Each test will incorporate more technologies required for orbital flight and will allow us to validate our designs while gaining experience in launch/ground operations, launch licensing, and vehicle tracking.
-These test flights will culminate in our first orbital flight in 2024.
+These test flights will culminate in our first orbital flight.

 Develop Novel Hybrid Rocket Technology

 Qualification of Orbital-Class Rocket Engine